geoserver/geoserver.github.io/_posts/2025-12-30-cite-sponsorship-opportunity.md

 ### CITE 2026 Sponsorship Fufilled

-**Sponsorship:** Thanks the the following organizations for stepping forward with fincial assistnace.
+**Sponsorship:** Thanks the the following organizations for stepping forward with financial assistance.
 We are now in position to maintain certification for calendar year 2026.

 <a href="https://gaia3d.com">
   <img src="/sponsor/img/gaia3d-logo.png"